 OTTool 1.2 will run natively on Mac OS X and Classic Mac OS 8.x and 9.x, all from a single application.
 Plus, it has added some minor user interface improvements.
 You can

-from Neon Software’s download site.
+grab a copy from Neon Software’s download site.